slubka/guardian_line/STATE.md

   Task: Determine priority geographic market (US / UK / EU)
   Context: Affects regulatory strategy, GTM focus, and partnership targets
   Blocker: yes — blocks GTM planning
+- **Performance Budget:** How long does the local classification of a 10–15s window take?
+We need to determine if the processing time necessitates moving the service to a background Isolate to maintain 60fps UI performance.
+- **Data Normalization:** Does the local model require raw 16-bit PCM, or must we implement a conversion layer to `Float32` (-1.0 to 1.0) before passing the buffer to the classifier?
+- **Android 15 Concurrency:** Will the `record` package maintain stable access to the microphone hardware while a WebRTC high-priority audio session is active on all target physical devices?

 ## Milestone Tracker
 - [x] Python benchmark pipeline — 98% accuracy, precision, recall (held-out validation n=100)